- Optimizely X Web Personalization

 1. Implement the snippet

-<head> tag that allows Optimizely experiments to run on your site.
+<head> tag that allows Optimizely experiments and campaigns to run on your site.
 For information about properly configuring your snippet, click here.

 2. Prepare Optimizely X for your site

 To maximize the value that Optimizely X brings to your Personalization program, set up powerful features like pages, events, tags, and audiences.

 Pages are URL templates that let you choose where campaigns and experiments run.
 You'll use them to tell Optimizely where to deliver personalized experiences on your site.